 Endometrial biopsy

-Additionally, endometrial resection is used to evaluate the causes of irregular vaginal bleeding or to detect early signs of endometrial carcinoma.
-It is a relatively simple and accurate diagnostic tool, playing an important role in maintaining women's health.
+Additionally, endometrial biopsy is used to evaluate the causes of irregular vaginal bleeding or to detect early signs of endometrial cancer.
+It is a relatively simple and accurate diagnostic tool that plays an important role in maintaining women's health.

 These samples are then sent to the laboratory for histopathological analysis.
-Under a microscope, pathologists observe the tissue morphology to assess for abnormalities.
+Under a microscope, pathologists observe the tissue's morphological structure to determine if there are any lesions.
 This method not only detects obvious pathological changes but can also identify early precancerous lesions.

 Indications

-Endometrial resection is mainly suitable for the following conditions:
+Endometrial biopsy is mainly indicated in the following situations:

 • Irregular vaginal bleeding, especially postmenopausal bleeding